 The Special Litigation Unit handles a wide variety of litigation that seeks to champion the constitutional and statutory rights of Delaware citizens in criminal and delinquency matters.
 The unit works closely with ODS trial attorneys and members of the Delaware criminal defense bar to identify and challenge systemic and pervasive unfair practices within the criminal justice system.

 Employees with the Intake Unit are the first point of contact for potential clients.
 The interviewers conduct eligibility screenings and preliminary factual investigations for incarcerated and non-incarcerated individuals.
-They also gather necessary information regarding a potential client’s medical, mental health and substance abuse history so that appropriate referrals may be made to the Psycho-Forensic Evaluators and Forensic Services Unit.
+They also gather necessary information regarding a potential client’s medical, mental health and substance abuse history so that appropriate referrals may be made to the Forensic Social Specialist Unit, the Mitigation Specialist Unit, and the Forensic Services Unit.

 Investigators assist attorneys by gathering facts about the alleged offense(s), interviewing witnesses; serving subpoenas; collecting, preserving and evaluating evidence; and conducting surveillance.
 These investigators have a background in criminal investigation and, therefore, provide invaluable expertise to the attorneys.

 The Forensic Services Unit provides in-house expert consulting services for cases involving forensic issues, autopsy reports, sexual assault reports, medical records and other scientific studies.
 The unit consists of an attorney who is also a registered nurse, trained in forensic science, who assists trial attorneys in identifying cases requiring forensic research and expertise; an attorney with a Masters Degree in Forensic Science and five years of Medical Examiner’s Office experience; and a Masters-level forensic legal nurse consultant.